Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for Binary Trees

-For a given rooted binary tree $T$ we let $|T|$ denote the number of nodes in $T$ (internal nodes and leafs).
-For a node $u$ in $T$ we let $l$ and $r$ be the left and right children of $u$, and $p$ the parent.
-Removing $u$ from $T$ partitions $T$ into three (possibly empty) \emph{connected components} $T_{l}$, $T_{r}$ and $T_{p}$ containing $l$, $r$ and $p$, respectively.
-The \emph{centroid} is a node $u$ in $T$ such that $\max\{|T_{l}|, |T_{r}|, |T_{p}|\} \leq |T|/2$.
+For a given binary tree $T$ let $|T|$ denote the number of nodes in $T$ (internal nodes and leaves).
+For a node $u$ in $T$ let $l$ and $r$ be the left and right children of $u$, and $p$ the parent of~$u$.
+Removing~$u$ from~$T$ partitions $T$ into three (possibly empty) \emph{connected components}~$T_{l}$,~$T_{r}$, and $T_{p}$ containing~$l$, $r$, and~$p$, respectively.
+A \emph{centroid} is a node~$u$ in $T$ such that $\max\{|T_{l}|, |T_{r}|, |T_{p}|\} \leq |T|/2$.
 A centroid always exists and can be found by starting from the root of $T$ and iteratively visiting the child with a largest subtree, eventually we will reach a centroid.
-Finding the size of every subtree and identifying $u$ takes $O(|T|)$ time in the RAM model.
-By recursively finding centroids in each of the three components, we will in the end get a ternary tree of centroids, which is called the \emph{centroid decomposition} of $T$, denoted $\mathit{CD}(T)$.
-We generate a level of $\mathit{CD}(T)$ in $\mathrm{O}(|T|)$ time.
-Since we have to generate at most $1+\log_{2}(|T|)$ levels, the total time required to build $\mathit{CD}(T)$ is $\mathrm{O}(|T|\log |T|)$, hence we get Lemma \ref{lemma1}.
+Finding the size of every subtree and identifying~$u$ takes~$O(|T|)$ time in the RAM model.
+By recursively finding centroids in each of the three components, we in the end get a ternary tree of centroids, which is called the \emph{centroid~decomposition} of~$T$, denoted~$\mathit{CD}(T)$.
+We can generate a level of~$\mathit{CD}(T)$ in $\mathrm{O}(|T|)$ time, given the decomposition of~$T$ into components by the previous level.
+Since $\mathit{CD}(T)$ has at most $1+\log_{2}(|T|)$ levels, the total time required to build $\mathit{CD}(T)$ is~$\mathrm{O}(|T|\log |T|)$, thus we get Lemma \ref{lemma1}.